JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.2/notesSQL.md

 ```
 Inserts a new row into a table.

-`DROP TABLE Table` Deletes the whole table and anything
+`DROP TABLE Table` Deletes the whole table and anything in it

 `#dd/mm/yyyy` - format for querying dates